Code-Institute-Submissions/Tylerdevries-Epic-Minesweeper_AprResub/README.md

 Epic Minesweeper is a python terminal game, which runs in the Code Institute mock terminal on Heroku

-Users play a game of randomized minesweeper where if they dig in the wrong row and column comboniation they will blow up.
+Users play a game of randomized minesweeper where if they dig in the wrong row and column combination they will blow up.

 Here is a live version of the site: https://epic-minesweeper.herokuapp.com/